GRA0007/crab.fit/api/adaptors/README.md

 - `common`<br>Includes a trait for implementing your adaptor, as well as structs your adaptor needs to return.
 - `async-trait`<br>Required because the trait from `common` uses async functions, make sure you include `#[async_trait]` above your trait implementation.
+- `chrono`<br>Required to deal with dates in the common structs and trait function signatures.

 Once you've created the adaptor, you'll need to make sure it's included as a dependency in the root [`Cargo.toml`](../Cargo.toml), and add a feature flag with the same name.
 Make sure you also document the new adaptor in the [api readme](../README.md).